balancer/balancer-deployments/v3/deprecated/20241205-v3-stable-pool/readme.md

 # 2024-12-05 - V3 Stable pool

+> ⚠️ **DEPRECATED: do not use** ⚠️
+>
+> The stable pool was superseded by this [updated version](../../tasks/20250324-v3-stable-pool-v2/).

+The original pool is still safe to use; V2 just includes new functionality.

 Deployment of the `StablePoolFactory` for Balancer V3.
 Pools from this factory use stable math, inspired by Curve stable pools, which is best suited for correlated assets.